 Specifics regarding the OneChicago Margin Requirement File published by the OCC.

 See Chapter 5 of OneChicago’s Rule Book, specifically Rule 515 and Schedule A, for OneChicago’s margin requirements.

-You may also download the final SEC/CFTC rules as published in the Federal Register, under which OneChicago’s margin requirements were developed.
+Read the Final SEC/CFTC rules published in the Federal Register, under which OneChicago’s margin requirements were developed.